zenkavi/ADDM.jl/docs/src/tutorials/02_likelihood_computation.md

 [^1]: For a more detailed overview see *Shinn, M., Lam, N. H., & Murray, J. D. (2020).
 A flexible framework for simulating and fitting generalized drift-diffusion models.
 ELife, 9, e56938.*

 [^2]: More specifically, the built-in functions provide use the Forward-Euler method to solve the FPE.

-[^3]: This assumption might not always be appropriate.